 Swamp Restoration in the Caernarvon Delta

-Bald cypress regeneration often does not occur in southeast Louisiana because of nutria herbivory, high interstitial soil salinity, altered hydrological regimes and slow germination rates.
-Under existing conditions, without human intervention, bald cypress seedling mortality is quite high.
+For all of us in south Louisiana, a healthy swamp plant community provides an additional defense against storm surge.
+Unfortunately, swamp regeneration often does not occur naturally in southeast Louisiana because of nutria herbivory, high interstitial soil salinity, altered hydrological regimes and slow germination rates.
+Under existing conditions, without human intervention, natural swamp regeneration is not easily possible.

-LPBF has conducted various swamp tree plantings in and around Big Mar since 2010 in partnership with the Coalition to Restore Coastal Louisiana (CRCL) and Restore the Earth Foundation (REF) and with the help of many dedicated community volunteers.
-Our volunteers help transport, space and plant the trees, as well as outfit them with nutria protectors.
-Nutria protectors are a critical component of tree survival as trees without protection are readily eaten or destroyed by the prolific rodent.
+Since then we've conducted large scale swamp species plantings with our partners Coalition to Restore Coastal Louisiana (CRCL), Restore the Earth Foundation (REF), and with the help of many dedicated community volunteers.
+Our plantings have been on a roll since 2010 and to this date we have planted 25,594 trees and restored more than 130 acres!
+Together we transport, space and plant the swamp trees, as well as outfit them with nutria protectors.
+Nutria protectors are a critical component of tree survival; without them newly planted trees are readily eaten or destroyed by the prolific rodent.

-The main goals of this project were to plant wetland trees to abate and reduce storm surge and to monitor the growth of these trees under the influence of the diversion, at different distances to the diversion, in order to use this information to inform future restoration projects.
-The work being done around the Caernarvon Delta Complex is a unique opportunity to test the effectiveness of many proposed State Master Plan restoration initiatives, which rely heavily on river diversions.
-This project also shows what is possible in the footprint of future sediment diversions.
+The main goal of this project is to restore the natural swamp forest of the Caernarvon area, and in doing so buffer existing levees and reduce the risk of storm surge for the surrounding coastal communities.
+Besides the tangible progress this project has made, the work being done around the Caernarvon Delta Complex provides a unique opportunity to test the effectiveness of many proposed State Master Plan restoration initiatives, which rely heavily on river diversions.
+This project shows what is possible in the footprint of future sediment diversions.

 Map showing the location of the 26,000 swamp trees planted through 2016 in the Caernarvon Delta Complex.
 The trees are planted in front of the newly built federal levee system (HSDRRS) and local Plaquemines Parish levee.
 The goal is to protect our levees which protect our people.